Why Aren’t Facebook’s Emergency Measures in Place All the Time?

 Swisher: Why wait until after the election to create these measures?

 Galloway: Well, that’s exactly the right question, Kara.
-Why aren’t these measures a part of their policy?
+Why aren’t these measures a part of its policy?
 Why are these even measures?
 Why isn’t this just policy?
-They’re talking about reducing the virality of inflammatory content.
+It’s talking about reducing the virality of inflammatory content.
 Well, that sounds like a reasonable policy for any media company, period, not just around an election.
 Why is it something we’re only contemplating postelection?

 Swisher: Should there be a mute button for someone, like if Trump starts to put out stuff that’s just inaccurate?

 Scott Galloway: So this gets into the whole notion of censorship.
-I think they’re a media company.
+I think it’s a media company.
 I think media companies have biases.
 I think media companies are allowed to edit people.
 Based on their terms of service, if they had any reverence or allegiance or fidelity to their terms of service, both platforms would have shut his account off or down or kicked it off.
 And they didn’t, because he alone is probably generating several billion ads served.
-The conversation he inspires, the rage, the dialogue, the clicks, the Chobani and Nissan ads, are just worth a ton of money to them.
+The conversation he inspires, the rage, the dialogue, the clicks, the Chobani and Nissan ads are just worth a ton of money to them.

-Swisher: I think they are culpable here if they don’t do the right thing.
+Swisher: I think [Facebook is] culpable here if it doesn’t do the right thing.
 And I don’t know what I would do.
-I think they’ve backed themselves in a corner where they have to censor now, or if they don’t, there is damage.
-They have not gotten people used to the idea of who they are, that they are a private company that can do these things.
-And so everybody now thinks Facebook is the public square.
-And they’ve allowed that to happen, they’ve put no strictures in place, they haven’t made clear that this is their platform and this is how people are going to behave on it, and now they’re paying the price.
-If this is a close election and Trump starts to mess with it, I wouldn’t want to be the person to make that decision, but they’re going to have to.
+I think it’s backed itself in a corner where it has to censor now, or if it doesn’t, there is damage.
+It has not gotten people used to the idea of who it is, that it is a private company that can do these things.
+So everybody now thinks Facebook is the public square.
+And it’s allowed that to happen; it’s put no strictures in place; it hasn’t made clear that this is its platform and this is how people are going to behave on it, and now it’s paying the price.
+If this is a close election and Trump starts to mess with it, I wouldn’t want to be the person to make that decision, but it’s going to have to.
 I don’t know what I would do.

 Galloway: But you used a key word there.
-You use the word censoring, and I would argue that —
+You used the word censoring, and I would argue that —

 Swisher: I don’t think it’s censoring.
 It’s stopping someone from lying in a very problematic way.